kelp-chip/game-hub/README.md

 ## Two Chairs game-hub
-A simple site to play basic pull up a second chair style games with a friend.
+A site for playing basic pull up a second chair style games with a friend.